roeegro/SwimFix/MaintenanceGuide.md

 	    error_id = evaluator.get_id_of_error(name,error_names_for_external_calling = error_names)
 	    for index, __ in all_kp_df.iterrows()/angles_df.iterrows():
 	    < your error detection code >
-	    if error_id != -1 and index not in errors_df['frames'][error_id]: # Update accumulated error dataframe if this error never detected in this frame errors_df['frames'][error_id] = errors_df['frames'][error_id] + [index]
+	    if error_id != -1 and index not in errors_df['frames'][error_id]:
+	    error_weight  += <some formula for error weight>
+	    errors_df['frames'][error_id] =  errors_df['frames'][error_id] + [index] # Join this frame to frames which this error already detected.
+	    errors_df['points_reduced'][error_id] =  errors_df['points_reduced'][error_id] +  error_weight # Accumulate points reduced for this error, for user view.

 	check_if_< your new error description >(all_kp_df, angles_df, name, side,error_names,errors_df) # function activation

  > **Note 1**: Disable of plug-and-play function execution is done by removing the matching .py file from the directory mentioned above.

- > **Note 1**: You may want to annotate your error emphasis.
+ > **Note 2**: You may want to annotate your error emphasis.
 You can do it with the function:
- > `evaluator.draw_line(index, (from_x_coor,from_y_coor), (to_x_coor,to_y_coor),color)`, a function written in evaluator which draw lines between defined points and stores the results in the [swimfix_annotated_frames directory](#output), where color is in BGR format (this function uses [cv2.line](https://docs.opencv.org/2.4/modules/core/doc/drawing_functions.html) function).
+ > `evaluator.draw_line(index, (from_x_coor,from_y_coor), (to_x_coor,to_y_coor),color)`, a function written in evaluator which draw lines between defined points and stores the results in the
+[swimfix_annotated_frames directory](#output), where color is in BGR format (this function uses [cv2.line](https://docs.opencv.org/2.4/modules/core/doc/drawing_functions.html) function).

+ > **Note 3**: Make this function fit to error detection of both hands.

 ### Tester Module
+This module has some responsibilities:
-This module purpose is to compare csv files with the same format, and used to compare manual annotations vs. automatic annotation returned from the [Data_Extractor Module](#data_extractor-module), This module generates csv files comparing each column and plotting figures based on the new csv files to emphasis and visualize the gap between the manual annotations and the automatic ones.
+1. Comparing csv files with the same format, and used to compare manual annotations vs. automatic annotation returned from the [Data_Extractor Module](#data_extractor-module), This module generates csv files comparing each column and plotting figures based on the new csv files to emphasis and visualize the gap between the manual annotations and the automatic ones.
 By activating this module we can measure the performance of the system.
  > **Note**: You can activate Tester module by calling
  > Tester.start_test(actual_csvs_dir, expected_csvs_dir, output_path, filename), only after you insured you have expected data for this video (see [Expected Data](#expected_data)), and after you call to all functions in [Data_Extractor Module](#data_extractor-module).
 Our implementation automatically does the described steps before run the test itself (See implementation in client_request_parser in function run_test).

+2. Calculating loss value for each comparison csv file for measurement of the accuracy of our angles extractor algorithm related to the angles extracted from ground truth csvs, which we have for some movies.
+3. (???????????????????????????????????????????????) - Comparing errors which were derived from our extracted data with errors derived from ground truth data.

 ### Output Manager Module
-This module purpose is to build dynamically folders for each upload and supply easy access to directories in order to store the generated files dynamically.
+This module purpose is to build dynamically folders which are necessary for data storage and create each upload and supply easy access to directories in order to store the generated files dynamically.
 This module uses dictionary that maps between a name of desired path to its actual path in the [output path hierarchy](#output).
 The output manager also enables you to know if there is a ground_truth file in expected data [Expected Data](#expected_data), and also builds environment to locate the test results in.
 See [Tester Module](#tester-module) for more details.